Demand Response

 A New Must-Have Customer Segmentation Strategy for Utility Program Managers

 Whether it’s developing a demand response program or an EV charging pilot, one of the biggest challenges in designing a utility program is understanding the potential audience.
 The conventional wisdom remains that most utility customers do not care about their energy usage and that customers are mostly indifferent to new program rollouts.
-But there is new research that not only discusses the misguided nature of this view but also establishes a new way of thinking about utility customers and how to segment them for utility program success.
+But there is new research that not only discusses the misguided nature of dismissing customer behavioral demand response but also establishes a new way of thinking about utility customers and how to segment them for utility program success.

 Research released by the Smart Energy Consumers Collaborative (SECC) in June 2019 and discussed by a T&D World article explains a model entitled the “Segment Favorability Continuum.”
 The model acknowledges different customer attitudes, preferences, and motivations that will help utilities develop customer segmentation strategies in an increasingly customer-centric business landscape.